ComputationalPhysics2015-IPM/bash/README.md

 # bash
-Fork this repository, then colne it, do the exercises, and the send a pull request.
+Fork this repository, colne the fork on your computer, do the exercises, commit and push, and then send a pull request.